whataboutpets/minimal-mistakes/_posts/cats/2019-02-19-how-to-get-rid-of-cat-allergies.md

 You can vacuum the surface…

-…but for a vigorous clean you can use a [vapor steam cleaner](https://en.wikipedia.org/wiki/Vapor_steam_cleaner){:target="_blank"}.
+…but for a vigorous clean you can use a [vapor steam cleaner](https://en.wikipedia.org/wiki/Vapor_steam_cleaner){:target="_blank" rel="noopener"}.

 These cleaning appliances use steam to clean and are extremely helpful in killing off cat proteins/dander, which is embedded in your carpets and upholstery.

 To top it off steam cleaners provide a chemical-free way of cleaning.

-You can get your own device or contact certified [professional cleaning services](https://www.asthmaandallergyfriendly.com/USA/professional-cleaning-services){:target="_blank"}.
+You can get your own device or contact certified [professional cleaning services](https://www.asthmaandallergyfriendly.com/USA/professional-cleaning-services){:target="_blank" rel="noopener"}.

 The choice is yours.